 Before that he founded and ran Bestitalian, a web portal specialising in advertising Italian products and services.

-He now runs a Maroochydore-based company called Adwordizing and is one of about 20 Australians to hold Google Adwords Qualified Professional Certification, describing himself as a search engine marketer.
+He now runs a Maroochydore-based company called Adwordizing and is one of about 20 Australians (one of the first 3) to hold Google Adwords Qualified Professional Certification, describing himself as a search engine marketer.

 “We develop campaigns based on the ads that appear when customers search on Google for a phrase relevant to the advertisers business,” he says.